 Disadvantages of Open Tendering

-- Because of the open opportunities, inexperienced contractors are going bid.
+- Furthermore, due to the open opportunities, less experienced contractors may also bid.

 Selective (Competitive) Tendering

 The open tendering method has some drawbacks, but these have been alleviated in this Selective (Competitive) Tendering.
 In the industry, the type of tendering method is known as either Single Stage or Two-Stage Tendering.
 Let’s explore these two different types of tendering.

 Both Single Stage and Two-Stage Tendering have their own benefits and drawbacks.
 It is important to assess the situation carefully before deciding which method is best for you.

 The client and consultant will collaborate to shortlist potential tenderers.
 From the chosen applicants, they will collect bids.
 This type of tendering could involve up to eight different bidders.
 This is a straightforward way to ensure that the client and consultant are getting the right amount of bids.